Artificial Lures for Redfish: Must-Have Best Picks

 Change colors with conditions

 Bright colors can help in dirty water.
 More natural colors often shine in clear water.
-Don’t overcomplicate it, but do pay attention to visibility.
+Do not overcomplicate it, but do pay attention to visibility.

 Avoid unnecessary movement

-Many anglers move the rod too much.
+Many anglers work the rod too much.
 Let the lure do the work.
 Redfish often strike because the bait looks vulnerable, not frantic.

 Best Colors for Redfish Lures

-Color selection is important, but not because redfish are always picky about exact shades.
+Color selection matters, but not because redfish are always picky about exact shades.
 Rather, the right color improves visibility and gives the fish the right visual cue under specific conditions.

-• White and bone: excellent all-around options, especially in clear to slightly stained water
+- White and bone: excellent in clear to slightly stained water.

 If you only carry a few colors, choose one natural color, one bright color, and one dark color.
 That will cover most inshore situations.